revilowaldow/BITC/Sessions/2026/03 22 - Session 62.md

 Small forgotten status in a disused aclove that is not on the bridge.
 Snakelike creature with two wings, head fallen off.

+> "The 101st warrior of the dyvare, Zheevaglishgar"
+- on the small